Prior art and open problems

 These claims are published and citable.
 The architecture paper is available at Zenodo (10.5281/zenodo.19204972).
 The RegWatch domain configuration paper, which includes a direct live comparison against a frontier LLM and a structured prior art analysis, is at Zenodo (10.5281/zenodo.19301680).
 The system is defensively disclosed at IP.com (IPCOM/000277741).

-Property FActScore GraphRAG Elicit DebateCV MemGPT Epistamate
+Property FActScore GraphRAG Elicit Scite Undermind DebateCV MemGPT Epistamate

 What could close the gap and when